maidsafe/pr_size_checker/README.md

 Total lines changed = lines added + lines deleted
 ```

+Note that as of v2 this action will exclude any .lock files from the above count.
+If you want to include *.lock files in your count you should use v1.1.

 ## Inputs

 | Name                | Description                                                                                                           | Required | Default |